Search within:

 Facilitator: Imants Jaunarajs, Student Affairs

 Goal pursuit is a concept that represents three components: goal setting, goal striving, and goal maintenance.
-Presenters will highlight the goal pursuit process and describe how using goal pursuit techniques with supervisees and colleagues leads to action orientated outcomes and better decision making.
+You will learn the goal pursuit process and how using goal pursuit techniques with supervisees and colleagues can lead to action-oriented outcomes and better decision making.

 Recommended for faculty and staff looking to set and achieve professional goals in the workplace.